 The only thing worse than training someone and having them leave is not training someone and having them stay.

-On this episode of Making it in Ontario, Skills Ontario CEO and Trillium Network for Advanced Manufacturing board member Ian Howcroft sits down with Nick to talk about promoting manufacturing careers to younger generations, the importance of investing in training, and how manufacturers can better access Ontario’s skilled and talented workforce.
+On this episode, Skills Ontario CEO and Trillium Network for Advanced Manufacturing board member Ian Howcroft sits down with Nick to talk about promoting manufacturing careers to younger generations, the importance of investing in training, and how manufacturers can better access Ontario’s skilled and talented workforce.
+Learn more

 Ontario’s economic development professionals play a critical role in supporting investments, job creation, and innovation.